NixOS/cabal2nix/doc/user-guide.md

     $ nix-env -i ghc
     error: selector ‘ghc’ matches no derivations

-The reason for this strange behavior is that the Haskell package set is *huge*, and if all Haskell packages were visible in the top-level package set, then those kind of name-based search/install operations would be slowed down a lot.
-So, instead of that, we keep Haskell-related packages in a separate attribute set called `haskellPackages` which can be listed by running:
+The Haskell package set is not registered in the top-level namespace because it is *huge*.
+If all Haskell packages were visible to these commands, then name-based search/install operations would be much slower than they are now.
+We avoided that by keeping all Haskell-related packages in a separate attribute set called `haskellPackages`, which the following command will list:

     $ nix-env -f "<nixpkgs>" -qaP -A haskellPackages haskellPackages.a50         a50-0.5